Codeh4ck/InvoiceSdk/README.md

 Represents one of the parties involved in the invoice.
 An `Invoice` model requires two `Address` instances; one for the beneficiary (seller) and one for the payer (buyer).

 **InvoiceSdk** works by allowing you to create an `Invoice` model, specify the items/services purchased by assigning `InvoiceItem` class instances to the `Invoice`.
-Additionally assign `Payment` model instances to let the `Invoice` know that payments have been made to fullfil it.
+Additionally assign `Payment` model instances to let the invoice know that payments have been made to fullfil it.

 You can serialize/deserialize `Invoice` models to and from **JSON**, **XML** and **CSV**.